Dynamics of Pseudoentanglement: Introduction.

 \section{Introduction.}

-Entanglement is a fundamental concept in quantum information science and in quantum many-body physics, being both a necessary resource for quantum advantage in information processing~\cite{horodecki_quantum_2009,chitambar_quantum_2019} and a framework to characterize different phases of matter beyond conventional order parameters~\cite{kitaev_topological_2006,li_entanglement_2008,jiang_identifying_2012}.
+Entanglement is a fundamental concept in quantum information science and in quantum many-body physics: it is at once a resource for quantum advantage in information processing~\cite{horodecki_quantum_2009,chitambar_quantum_2019} and a framework to characterize different phases of matter beyond conventional order parameters~\cite{kitaev_topological_2006,li_entanglement_2008,jiang_identifying_2012}.
 Furthermore, the generation and propagation of entanglement in many-body systems is a key ingredient in our understanding of how thermal equilibrium emerges from the otherwise reversible unitary dynamics of isolated systems~\cite{rigol_thermalization_2008,nandkishore_many-body_2015,kaufman_quantum_2016,mezei_black_2020}.
-Due to entanglement, local subsystems may be described by mixed states even when the global state is pure.
-Such local mixed states can approach universal forms at late times in generic dynamics---namely the Gibbs ensemble $\rho_{A, {\rm th}} \propto {\rm Tr}_{\bar{A}}(e^{-\beta H})$~\cite{alhambra_quantum_2022} and its generalizations~\cite{vidmar_generalized_2016}---thus recovering predictions of thermodynamics.
-In the absence of any conservation laws (e.g. in driven systems without symmetries) the predicted late-time equilibrium state for each local subsystem is maximally mixed: $\rho_{A,{\rm th}} \propto \mathbb{I}_A$.
-This requires each local subsystem to become maximally entangled with the remainder of the system.
-More specifically, in systems modeled by random unitary circuits~\cite{nahum_quantum_2017,bertini_entanglement_2019,zhou_entanglement_2020,brandao_models_2021,fisher_random_2022,potter_entanglement_2022,mittal_local_2023} (and even in some quasi-periodically driven systems~\cite{pilatowsky-cameo_complete_2023,pilatowsky-cameo_hilbert-space_2024}) one can show that the global pure state of the system resembles a typical Haar-random state in the Hilbert space, also known as a Page state, with a characteristic scaling of entanglement known as the Page curve~\cite{Page_average_1993}, sketched in Fig.~\ref{fig:main_ideas}(a).
+Due to entanglement, local subsystems may be described by mixed states even when the global state is pure; these local mixed states can equilibrate to universal forms~\cite{alhambra_quantum_2022,vidmar_generalized_2016}, thus recovering the predictions of thermodynamics.
+In the absence of any conservation laws (for example in driven systems without symmetries), the predicted equilibrium is simply the maximally-mixed state $\rho_{A,{\rm th}} \propto \mathbb{I}_A$ in each local subsystem $A$, indicating saturation of entanglement to its maximal value.
+Informally, at late times the state of the system is expected to resemble a typical Haar-random state in the Hilbert space\footnote{Convergence to Haar-random states can be shown rigorously in systems modeled by random unitary circuits~\cite{nahum_quantum_2017,bertini_entanglement_2019,zhou_entanglement_2020,brandao_models_2021,fisher_random_2023,potter_entanglement_2022,mittal_local_2023}, and even in some quasi-periodically driven systems~\cite{pilatowsky-cameo_complete_2023,pilatowsky-cameo_hilbert-space_2024}.}, with a characteristic extensive scaling of entanglement known as the Page curve~\cite{Page_average_1993}, sketched in Fig.~\ref{fig:main_ideas}(a).